rfay/ddev-django/README.md

 * `ddev start`
 * `ddev snapshot restore basic-running`
 * `ddev launch /admin/` or `ddev launch /polls` (login is admin/admin)
+* You can do all the things you'd normally do with `ddev ssh -d demo` and `python manage.ph` etc.

 ## Questions and directions